-Bridging Open Work Permits (BOWP, and sometimes incorrectly referred to as ‘bridging visas’) are a much welcome innovation from Immigration, Refugees, and Citizenship Canada (IRCC).
+The Bridging Open Work Permits (BOWP, sometimes referred to as a ‘bridging visa’) is a much welcome innovation from Immigration, Refugees, and Citizenship Canada (IRCC).

-The Bridging Open Work Permit was created as a way to keep workers in Canada working while their applications for Permanent Residency are processed.
+In many cases, permanent residence applicants applying from within Canada are on a valid Canadian work permit.
+The Bridging Open Work Permit was created as a way to keep workers in Canada working while their applications for permanent residency are processed.

 - Federal Skilled Worker Class

 - Canadian Experience Class

 - Federal Skilled Trades Class